Indexing-Your-Heart/game/README.md

 ```
 Available recipes:
-    build-all-deps           # Build all dependencies
-    build-all-deps-ci        # Build all dependencies for CI
+    build-all-deps               # WARN: build-all-deps has been renamed to build-extensions.
+    build-all-deps-ci            # WARN: build-all-deps-ci has been renamed to build-extensions-ci.
+    build-dep LIB_FLAGS +DEPENDENCIES # WARN: build-dep has been renamed to build-extension.
-    build-dep LIB_FLAGS +DEPENDENCIES # Build a specified set of dependencies with some flags
+    build-extension LIB_FLAGS +EXTENSIONS # Build a specified set of extensions.
+    build-extensions             # Builds all the game's extensions for macOS and iOS.
+    build-extensions-ci          # Build all extensions for CI
     clean                        # Cleans alls dependencies, logs, etc.
+    clean-all-deps               # WARN: clean-all-deps has been renamed to clean-extensions.
+    clean-dylibs                 # Removes any built dylib files
-    clean-all-deps           # Cleans all dependencies
+    clean-extensions             # Cleans all built extensions, build folders, and cache.
     clean-logs                   # Cleans all logs built from a Just command.
+    codesign-deps IDENTITY       # WARN: codesign-deps has been renamed to codesign-extensions.
-    codesign-deps IDENTITY   # Codesigns the dependency dylibs.
+    codesign-extensions IDENTITY # Codesigns the dependency dylibs.
     dry-run                      # Dry run the game locally
     edit-build-lib               # Edits the script that builds libraries
-    edit-dep DEPENDENCY      # Opens the dependent package in dep_editor for editing.
-    edit-deps                # Edits dependencies in Xcode
+    edit-dep DEPENDENCY          # WARN: edit-dep is deprecated and will be removed
+    edit-deps                    # WARN: edit-deps is deprecated and will be removed.
     edit-game                    # Open Godot editor
     edit-just                    # Edits this Justfile
     fetch-remote-deps            # Fetches remote dependencies from Git submodules
     fetch-tools                  # Fetches the marteau toolchain
-    format-all-deps          # Formats source files in all dependencies
+    format-all-deps              # WARN: format-all-deps has been renamed to format-extensions
+    format-dep +DEPENDENCIES     # WARN: format-dep has been renamed to format-extension
-    format-dep +DEPENDENCIES # Formats the source files in a specified set of dependencies
+    format-extension +EXTENSIONS # Formats the source files in a specified set of extensions
+    format-extensions            # Formats source files in all extensions
     lint                         # Runs SwiftLint on library code
+    test-all-deps                # WARN: test-all-deps has been renamed to test-extensions
+    test-all-deps-ci             # WARN: test-all-deps-ci has been renamed to test-extensions-ci
+    test-dep DEPENDENCY SWIFT_ARGS=dep_test_args # WARN: test-dep has been renamed to test-extension
+    test-extension DEPENDENCY SWIFT_ARGS=dep_test_args # Test a specified extension
-    test-all-deps            # Test all dependencies
+    test-extensions              # Test all extensions
-    test-all-deps-ci         # Test all dependencies and store their results for CI.
+    test-extensions-ci           # Test all extensions and store their results for CI.
-    test-dep DEPENDENCY SWIFT_ARGS=dep_test_args # Test a specified dependency
     test-game                    # Runs the integration tests through Godot.
     unswizzle-assets             # Unswizzles protected images

 ```

 > **Note**
 > To install Marteau from Homebrew automatically, run `just fetch-tools`.
-More information
+More
-> use Marteau can be found on the source code repository for Marteau at
+> information on how to use Marteau can be found on the source code repository
+> for Marteau at
 > https://gitlab.com/Indexing-Your-Heart/build-tools/Marteau.

 ## Found an issue?